msztylko/project-Euler/problem_5/README.md

         1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}

 ```
-In the first solution `evenly_divisible()` function allowed to provide general arguments but just hardcoding its range allowed to speed up the program.
+In the first solution `evenly_divisible()` function accepted general arguments, but hardcoding its range allowed to speed up the program.

 ```
          232792564 function calls in 154.530 seconds